Neurophilosophy: Views on computation

 There are also syntactic or structural accounts for computation.
 These accounts do not need to rely on representation.
 However, it is possible to use both structure and representation as constrains on computational mapping.
-Shagrir identifies several philosophers of neuroscience who espouse structural accounts.
+Oron Shagrir identifies several philosophers of neuroscience who espouse structural accounts.
 According to him, Fodor and Pylyshyn require some sort of syntactic constraint on their theory of computation.
 This is consistent with their rejection of connectionist systems on the grounds of systematicity.
 He also identifies Piccinini as a structuralist quoting his 2008 paper: "the generation of output strings of digits from input strings of digits in accordance with a general rule that depends on the properties of the strings and (possibly) on the internal state of the system".
 Though Piccinini undoubtedly espouses structuralist views in that paper, he claims that mechanistic accounts of computation avoid reference to either syntax or representation.
 It is possible that Piccinini thinks that there are differences between syntactic and structural accounts of computation that Shagrir does not respect.

 In his view of mechanistic computation, Piccinini asserts that functional mechanisms process vehicles in a manner sensitive to the differences between different portions of the vehicle, and thus can be said to generically compute.
 He claims that these vehicles are medium-independent, meaning that the mapping function will be the same regardless of the physical implementation.
 Computing systems can be differentiated based upon the vehicle structure and the mechanistic perspective can account for errors in computation.

 Dynamical systems theory presents itself as an alternative to computational explanations of cognition.
 These theories are staunchly anti-computational and anti-representational.
 Dynamical systems are defined as systems that change over time in accordance with a mathematical equation.
 Dynamical systems theory claims that human cognition is a dynamical model in the same sense computationalists claim that the human mind is a computer.
 A common objection leveled at dynamical systems theory is that dynamical systems are computable and therefore a subset of computationalism.
 Van Gelder is quick to point out that there is a big difference between being a computer and being computable.
 Making the definition of computing wide enough to incorporate dynamical models would effectively embrace pancomputationalism.